epics-modules/lua/docs/epics-library.rst

    PV          [string] - The name of the PV to request.

+   timeout     [number] - Amount of seconds to search for pv before giving a timeout,
+                          default is 1.0 (can be fractional).

    Returns the value of the PV given or Nil if the PV cannot be reached.